Community and Supportive Services

 You can read more about our Counselling and Bereavement Services here.

-The Community Support Team at Highland Hospice can offer support and advice to people living in Highland who have a progressive, life-shortening condition.
+The Rehabilitation and Wellbeing Team at Highland Hospice can offer support and advice to people living in Highland who have a progressive, life-shortening condition.

-You can read more about the The Community Support Team Services here.
+You can read more about the The Rehabilitation and Wellbeing Team Services here.

 Donate to Highland Hospice today